| Love and Cartagena

 For that, one might start with the author’s home in

+the city.
 It stands on the edge of the old city,

 in the San Diego quarter, facing the sea; with its outward